pkusec/rethinking-honeywords/README.md

 In this work, we for the ﬁrst time develop a series of experiments using 10 large-scale password datasets, a total of 104 million real-world passwords, to evaluate the security that these four methods can provide.
 Our results reveal that they all fail to provide the expected security: real passwords can be distinguished with a success rate of 29.29%∼32.62% by our basic trawling-guessing attacker, but not the claimed 5%, with just one guess (when each user account is associated with 19 honeywords as recommended).
 This ﬁgure reaches 34.21%∼49.02% under the advanced trawling-guessing attackers who make use of various state-of-the-art probabilistic password models.
 We further evaluate the security of Juels-Rivest’s methods under a targeted-guessing attacker who can exploit the victim’ personal information, and the results are even more alarming: 56.81%∼67.98%.
 Overall, our work resolves three open problems in honeyword research, as deﬁned by Juels and Rivest.

-Experiments for Basic Trawling Attacks
+Section 1: Experiments for Basic Trawling Attacks
 --------------------------------------
-As shown in `experimentsfor_basic_trawling_attacks.pdf`, we further evaluate Juels-Rivest’s four honeyword methods by using three datasets: Tianya, Rockyou and 000webhost.
+As shown in `experiments_for_basic_trawling_attacks.pdf`, we further evaluate Juels-Rivest’s four honeyword methods by using three datasets: Tianya, Rockyou and 000webhost.

-An example of attacking code
+Section 2: An example of attacking code
 --------------------------------------
 Here, we take the `model syntax` method and the dataset `data/test.txt` and `data/train.txt` as example.